Reviews You Can Rely On

 Coverage

 The latest trend in cycling sunglasses has been ever-increasing lens sizes.
-Due to the fact that brands have been focusing on improving coverage and protection for high-speed activities, many of the test models more closely resemble goggles than their counterparts from the 1990s and early 2000s.
-When you're flying down a fast descent on a road or mountain bike, your sunglasses must protect your eyes from the wind as well as potential impacts from bugs, rocks, branches, or anything else that could be flying through the air.
+Because brands have been focusing on improving coverage and protection for high-speed activities, many test models more closely resemble goggles than their counterparts from the 1990s and early 2000s.
+When you're flying down a fast descent on a road or mountain bike, your sunglasses must protect your eyes from the wind and potential impacts from bugs, rocks, branches, or anything else that could be flying through the air.
 We had a run-in with a broken glass bottle on a road ride that sent tiny shards of glass flying through the peloton during testing.
 In situations like this, your glasses should give your eyes security so you can stay focused.

 To thoroughly rate each model's coverage, we considered the size of their lenses, how closely they wrap to the face, their materials and construction, and their performance at high speeds.
 We ran each model through a series of downhills on our road, gravel, and mountain bikes in various conditions and tracked their ability to block wind interference.

 Most of the models in our test have a very similar lens construction.
-Each of their lenses is plastic as opposed to glass, and most are made of polycarbonate.
-All of them provide impact protection that meets ANSI Z80.3 standards for impact resistance, so we weren't concerned about a lens breaking from a rock strike out on the road.
-We didn't run into any situations during testing where a lens failed to protect our eyes or face from an impact.
+Each lens is plastic instead of glass, and most are polycarbonate.
+They all provide impact protection that meets ANSI Z80.3 standards for impact resistance, so we weren't concerned about a lens breaking from a rock strike out on the road.
+We encountered no situations during testing where a lens failed to protect our eyes or face from an impact.

-The 100% Glendale was the highest-coverage model we tested.
-Its 165mm wide by 60mm tall lens is the biggest in the test, and the frame's close-to-the-face fit provided the best wind protection.
-The Glendale most closely mimicked goggle-quality coverage of all the goggle-esque sunglasses we tested.
+The Smith Pursuit was the highest-coverage model we tested.
+Its 166mm wide by 66mm tall lens is the biggest in the test, and the frame's close fit and unique side shields do well to protect the eyes.
+The Pursuit most closely mimicked the goggle-quality coverage of all the goggle-esque sunglasses we tested.
 The Tifosi Rail, 100% Speedcraft, Smith Wildcat, Oakley Sutro, and Scott Sport Shield had the next biggest lenses in the test and provided excellent coverage.
-The Wildcat fit a little bit further off of the face than the two 100% models and experienced a little bit more wind interference, but it was nothing serious.
+The Wildcat fit a bit further off the face than the two 100% models and experienced a little more wind interference, but it was nothing serious.

 We found Wildcat's the soft, flexible T90 frames super comfortable and tough.